|

 Night: – 18.30-21.00Night: 20.30-22.30

-Final thoughts on Churches you should see when you visit Istanbul
+Final thoughts on religious places to see in Istanbul

 From the Hagia Sophia’s breathtaking dome to the unique iron construction of the Bulgarian church, these churches offer a glimpse into the city’s Byzantine, Ottoman, as well as modern eras.

-One more you should check out when it re-opens is the Chora Mosque (Kariye Camii) known for its incredible frescoes.
+One more you should check out is the Chora Mosque (Kariye Camii) known for its incredible frescoes.
 It was originally a church but has recently been converted to a mosque.
+It has just recently re-opened and the restoration work is stunning.

 There are also Protestant churches in Istanbul but since they are newer, they have neither the same history nor the epic buildings of the older churches.